Legal writer at TermsFeed.

 How Long You Keep the Information You Collect

-According to both the CPRA and the CCPA, You should only keep the information you collect for as long as you need it to conduct business, at which point you should have a process in place for securely destroying the data.
+According to the CCPA (CPRA), You should only keep the information you collect for as long as you need it to conduct business, at which point you should have a process in place for securely destroying the data.

 How Users Can Contact You